 Being able to deliver effectively on what you promised relies on being very clear about what that should be.
-You’ll need to document key success factors and the measures that will be used to assess whether you achieved what you set out to do.
+Document key success factors and the measures that will be used to assess whether you achieved what you set out to do on the project.

-This should be set out in the project’s business case or project initiation document (or both, to varying levels of detail).
-Therefore it should be relatively straightforward to see what those objectives are – it’s less straightforward to make sure that you are delivering them.
+This should be laid out in the project’s business case or project initiation document (or both, to varying levels of detail).
+It should be relatively straightforward to locate the project's objectives, although it’s less straightforward to make sure that you are delivering them.

 A good handover means that you can take a step back.
-You’ll no longer be the ‘go to’ person about the project, and you’ll be able to move on to your next project knowing that the business team is able to make the best of what you’ve delivered to them.
+You’ll no longer be the ‘go to’ person on the project, and you’ll be able to move onto your next project knowing that the business team is able to make the best of what you’ve delivered to them.

 Share The Knowledge

-‘Lessons learned’ is how we describe what was learned through the project that could be used on other initiatives in the future.
-The project manager should hold a lessons learned meeting at the end of the project.
-This helps the team grow and maintains organizational knowledge.
-In other words, it stops the company making the same mistakes again.
+‘Lessons learned’ describes what was learned from the project that could be used on other initiatives in the future.
+The project manager can hold a lessons-learned meeting at the end of the project.
+This helps the team grow and maintains organizational knowledge, while also preventing the company from making the same mistakes again.